-To obtain a marketing authorization for a product under the European Union regulatory system, an applicant must submit an MAA, either to EMA using the centralized procedure or to competent authorities in European Union Member States using the other procedures (decentralized procedure, national procedure, or mutual recognition procedure).
-A marketing authorization may be granted only to an applicant established in the European Union.
-Regulation (EC) No. 1901/2006 provides that prior to obtaining a marketing authorization in the European Union, an applicant must demonstrate compliance with all measures included in an EMA-approved Pediatric Investigation Plan, or PIP, covering all subsets of the pediatric population, unless the EMA has granted a product-specific waiver, class waiver, or a deferral for one or more of the measures included in the PIP.
+To obtain a marketing authorization for a product under the European Union regulatory system, an applicant must submit a MAA, either to EMA using the centralized procedure or to competent authorities in European Economic Area, or EEA, (the European Union Member States plus Iceland, Liechtenstein and Norway) using the other procedures (decentralized procedure, national procedure, or mutual recognition procedure).
+A marketing authorization may be granted only to an applicant established in the EEA.
+Regulation (EC) No. 1901/2006 provides that prior to obtaining a marketing authorization in the EEA, an applicant must demonstrate compliance with all measures included in an EMA-approved Pediatric Investigation Plan, or PIP, covering all subsets of the pediatric population, unless the EMA has granted a product-specific waiver, class waiver, or a deferral for one or more of the measures included in the PIP.

-The centralized procedure provides for the grant of a single marketing authorization by the European Commission that is valid for all European Union member states.
+The centralized procedure provides for the grant of a single marketing authorization by the European Commission that is valid for all EEA Member States.
 Pursuant to Regulation (EC) No. 726/2004, the centralized procedure is compulsory for specific products, including for medicines produced by certain biotechnological processes, products designated as orphan medicinal products, advanced therapy products and products with a new active substance indicated for the treatment of certain diseases, including products for the treatment of cancer and auto-immune diseases.
 For products with a new active substance indicated for the treatment of other diseases and products that are highly innovative or for which the centralized procedure is in the interest of public health, the centralized procedure may be optional.

-Under the centralized procedure, the Committee for Medicinal Products for Human Use, or the CHMP, established at the EMA is responsible for conducting the assessment of a product to define its risk/benefit profile.
+Under the centralized procedure, the Committee for Medicinal Products for Human Use, or the CHMP. established at the EMA is responsible for conducting the assessment of a product to define its risk/benefit profile.
+The CHMP recommendation is then sent to the European Commission, which adopts a decision binding in all EEA Member States.
 Under the centralized procedure, the maximum timeframe for the evaluation of an MAA is 210 days, excluding clock stops when additional information or written or oral explanation is to be provided by the applicant in response to questions of the CHMP.
+Clock stops may extend the timeframe of evaluation of an MAA considerably beyond 210 days.
 Accelerated evaluation may be granted by the CHMP in exceptional cases, when a medicinal product is of major interest from the point of view of public health and, in particular, from the viewpoint of therapeutic innovation.
-If the CHMP accepts such a request, the time limit of 210 days will be reduced to 150 days, but it is possible that the CHMP may revert to the standard time limit for the centralized procedure if it determines that it is no longer appropriate to conduct an accelerated assessment.
+If the CHMP accepts such a request, the time limit of 210 days will be reduced to 150 days (excluding clock stops), but it is possible that the CHMP may revert to the standard time limit for the centralized procedure if it determines that it is no longer appropriate to conduct an accelerated assessment.
+Now that the UK has left the European Union, Great Britain will no longer be covered by centralized marketing authorizations (under the Northern Irish Protocol, centralized European Union authorizations will continue to be recognized in Northern Ireland).
+All medicinal products with a current centralized authorization were automatically converted to Great Britain marketing authorizations on 1 January 2021.
+For a period of two years from 1 January 2021, the MHRA may rely on a decision taken by the European Commission on the approval of a new marketing authorization in the centralized procedure, in order to more quickly grant a new Great Britain marketing authorization.
+A separate application will, however, still be required.